A coronavirus drug seems to work. What’s next?

 Q: How much remdesivir is there and what will it cost?

-A: Gilead said it was ramping up production, has 140,000 treatment courses now and is aiming for more than 500,000 by October and more than 1 million by December.
-Chairman Daniel O’Day said in a letter to the public Wednesday night that all of those courses would be donated.
+A: Gilead has or is close to having 140,000 treatment courses now and will donate them, Chairman Daniel O’Day said in a letter to the public Wednesday night.
+The company aims to have made a total of 500,000 treatment courses by October and more than 1 million by December.

-Gilead’s own testing, also revealed on Wednesday, suggests that five days of treatment are as good as 10, so the estimates of how many can be treated with the available supply likely can be doubled, he added.
+Gilead’s own testing, also revealed on Wednesday, suggests that five days of treatment are as good as 10, so the estimates of how many people can be treated with the available supply likely can be doubled, he added.

 Q: How might having a treatment affect the impact of the pandemic?